PaulMWatt/Alchemy/README.md

 Active and Planned Improvements:

 Currently in progress:
+ * Nearly complete with development for Carbon (C).
+This is an auxiallary library that will allow you to generate a C-linkable library of your Hg definitions to import into any type of environment that is capable of loading and linking to C-based DLLS.
  * Cross-compiler support and cross-platform integration with auto-tools.
 Currently the projects are Visual Studio Solutions.
  * Adding support for Clang.
  * Clean up TODO: tags left in the code.

 Soon to follow:
  * Message converters, to simplify the task of receiving a message and translating it to another format before forwarding it on to the stage of processing.
- * Add the automatic generation of C-linkable functions and structures that internally make use of Alchemy.
-This will allow Alchemy to be integrated with other languages, such as C, C#, JAVA, FORTRAN and any others capable of importing functions from C libraries.